-Incredibly, the oldest wooden school in the United States, which is still standing, was operated by Greek immigrants.
+Incredibly, the oldest wooden school in the United States, which is still standing, was a Greek school operated by Greek immigrants.

 Built in the very historic city of St. Augustine, Florida, which was originally settled by Spanish colonists in the 1500s, the wooden clapboard schoolhouse amazingly still stands today, despite the ravages of time and the annual onslaught of powerful hurricanes.